Health

 Is it possible to prevent a cold sore?

-Antiviral medications like aciclovir, which are taken orally in tablet form, can help reduce the frequency, duration and severity of cold sores when taken for the long term by those who experience frequent outbreaks.
+Antiviral medications like acyclovir, which are taken orally in tablet form, can help reduce the frequency, duration and severity of cold sores when taken for the long term by those who experience frequent outbreaks.
 These medications are only available by prescription.

 Other ways to help shorten the duration and severity of a cold sore